cmbant/forutils/Readme.rst

 * IniObjects - Read/Write key/value style configuration files with array and default value support.
 * MatrixUtils - Read/Write matrices and interface to some BLAS/LAPACK routines.
 * MiscUtils - Utility functions for optional arguments.
-* MpiUtils - Wrappers for mpi-routines to compile without mpi library.
+* MpiUtils - Wrappers for MPI-routines to compile with(out) MPI library.
 * ObjectLists - Lists of arbitrary objects including specializations for vectors.
 * RandUtils - Some functions to generate random numbers.
 * RangeUtils - Maintain sets of intervals.